LakshmanNair/Working/INSTALL.md

 - **Debugging**: Identifying and fixing syntax errors, type mismatches, and logical issues
 - **Documentation**: Generating installation instructions and code comments
 - **Architecture decisions**: Consulting on project structure and best practices

-**Human contributions:**
-- Project requirements analysis and planning
-- Integration of AI-generated code into the full system
-- Testing and validation of functionality
-- Custom business logic implementation
-- UI/UX design decisions
-- Deployment configuration

-All code has been reviewed, tested, and customized to meet the specific requirements of the CSC309 project.